matt-graham/mici/README.md

  ## Overview of package

- Three main user-facing modules within the `mici` package are the `systems`, `integrators` and `samplers` modules:
+ The three main user-facing modules within the `mici` package are the `systems`, `integrators` and `samplers` modules:

- `mici.systems` - Hamiltonian systems encapsulating model functions and their derivatives
+ [`mici.systems`](mici/systems.py) - Hamiltonian systems encapsulating model functions and their derivatives

-   * `EuclideanMetricSystem` - systems with metric on position space with constant matrix representation (e.g. identity, diagonal and dense),
+   * `EuclideanMetricSystem` - systems with a metric on the position space with a constant matrix representation,
-   * `GaussianEuclideanMetricSystem` - systems in which target distribution is defined by density with respect to standard Gaussian measure on position space allowing analytically solving for quadratic components of Hamiltonian (Shahbaba et al., 2014),
+   * `GaussianEuclideanMetricSystem` - systems in which the target distribution is defined by a density with respect to the standard Gaussian measure on the position space allowing analytically solving for flow corresponding to the quadratic components of Hamiltonian (Shahbaba et al., 2014),
-   * `RiemannianMetricSystem` - systems with metric on position spce with position-dependent matrix representation (Girolami and Calderhead, 2011),
+   * `RiemannianMetricSystem` - systems with a metric on the position space with a position-dependent matrix representation (Girolami and Calderhead, 2011),
-   * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs* eigenvalue-regularised Hessian of negative log target density as metric (Betancourt, 2013)
+   * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs* eigenvalue-regularised Hessian of negative log target density as metric matrix representation (Betancourt, 2013),
-   * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric systems subject to holonomic constraints (Hartmann andSchütte, 2005; Brubaker, Salzmann and Urtasun, 2012; Lelièvre, Rousset and Stoltz, 2018)
+   * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric system subject to holonomic constraints (Hartmann and Schütte, 2005; Brubaker, Salzmann and Urtasun, 2012; Lelièvre, Rousset and Stoltz, 2018) with a dense constraint function Jacobian matrix,

-`mici.integrators` - symplectic integrators for Hamiltonian dynamics
+[`mici.integrators`](mici/integrators.py) - symplectic integrators for Hamiltonian dynamics

-  * `LeapfrogIntegrator` - explicit leapfrog (Störmer-Verlet) integrator for separable Hamiltonian systems,
+  * `LeapfrogIntegrator` - explicit leapfrog (Störmer-Verlet) integrator for separable Hamiltonian systems (Leimkulher and Reich, 2004),
-  * `ImplicitLeapfrogIntegrator` - implicit (or generalised) leapfrog integrator for non-separable Hamiltonian systems,
+  * `ImplicitLeapfrogIntegrator` - implicit (or generalised) leapfrog integrator for non-separable Hamiltonian systems (Leimkulher and Reich, 2004),
-  * `ConstrainedLeapfrogIntegrator` - constrained leapfrog integrator for  Hamiltonian systems subject to holnomic constraints.
+  * `ConstrainedLeapfrogIntegrator` - constrained leapfrog integrator for Hamiltonian systems subject to holonomic constraints (Andersen, 1983; Leimkuhler and Reich, 1994)

-`mici.samplers` - MCMC samplers for peforming inference
+[`mici.samplers`](mici/samplers.py) - MCMC samplers for peforming inference

-  * `StaticMetropolisHMC` - Static integration time with Metropolis sampling (Duane et al., 1987)
+  * `StaticMetropolisHMC` - Static integration time Hamiltonian Monte Carlo with Metropolis accept step (Duane et al., 1987),
-  * `RandomMetropolisHMC` - Random integration time with Metropolis sampling (Mackenzie, 1989)
+  * `RandomMetropolisHMC` - Random integration time Hamiltonian Monte Carlo with Metropolis accept step (Mackenzie, 1989),
-  * `DynamicMultinomialHMC` - Dynamic integration time with multinomial sampling (Hoffman and Gelman, 2014; Betancourt, 2017)
+  * `DynamicMultinomialHMC` - Dynamic integration time Hamiltonian Monte Carlo with multinomial sampling from trajectory (Hoffman and Gelman, 2014; Betancourt, 2017).

 ## Example usage

 A simple complete example of using the package to sample from a multivariate Gaussian distribution with randomly generated parameters is given below.
-Here an isotropic Euclidean metric Hamiltonian system is used (corresponding to a isotropic covariance Gaussian marginal distribution on the momenta) with the dynamic integration time HMC implementation described in Betancourt (2017), which is a extension of the NUTS algorithm (Hoffman and Gelman, 2014).
+Here a Hamiltonian system with a Euclidean metric with identity matrix representation is used (corresponding to a standard normal distribution on the momenta) with a dynamic integration time HMC implementation.

 ```Python
 import mici